 The companies Emerald Technology Ventures and South Pole employ proven experts with many years of experience in corporate finance, startups and sustainability.
 This expertise enables an in-depth, accurate assessment of whether applicants fulfil the legal criteria of environmental benefits, market opportunities and creditworthiness for issuing a loan guarantee.

 South Pole, originally an ETH Zurich spin-off, has spread to almost every continent on the globe since its foundation in 2006.
-With 18 branches all around the world and more than 400 employees, South Pole enables the implementation and operation of around 700 projects globally that contribute to the reduction of greenhouse gas emissions, increased use of renewable energy sources and better energy efficiency.
+With 30 branches all around the world and more than 1300 employees, South Pole enables the implementation and operation of around 1000 projects globally in 50 countries that contribute to the reduction of greenhouse gas emissions, increased use of renewable energy sources and better energy efficiency.

 Emerald manages around 2/3 of applications and South Pole manages around 1/3.